 - What do you want to communicate and why?

-- What interests your audience about your unit?
+- Who is your audience and what interests them about your department?

 - What’s the best social media channel for your unit?

 - Facebook still has, by far, the biggest audience, both in the world and for HSU.
 On HSU's page, its biggest demographicis women 18-24.